The Hymn to Dionysus

 Price: £22

-Raised in a Greek legion, Phaidros has been taught to fight for the homeland he’s never seen and to follow his commander’s orders at all costs.
-But when he rescues a baby from a fire at Thebes’s palace, his commander’s orders cease to make sense: Phaidros is forced to abandon the blue-eyed boy at a temple, and to keep the baby’s existence a secret.
+Raised in a Greek legion, Phaidros has been taught to follow his commander’s orders at all costs.
+But when he rescues a baby from a fire at Thebes’ palace, he defies those orders and keeps the blue-eyed boy’s existence a secret.

 Years later, after a strange encounter that led to the death of his battalion, Phaidros has become a training master for young soldiers.
-He struggles with panic attacks and flashbacks, and he is not the only one: all around him, his fellow veterans are losing their minds.
+He struggles with panic attacks and flashbacks, and he is not alone: all around him, his fellow veterans are losing their minds.

-Phaidros’s risk of madness is not his only problem: his life has become entangled with Thebes’s young crown prince, who wishes to escape the marriage his mother, the Queen, has chosen for him.
-When the prince vanishes, Phaidros is drawn into the search for him-a search that leads him to a blue-eyed witch named Dionysus, whose guidance is as wise as the events that surround him are strange.
-In Dionysus’s company, Phaidros witnesses sudden outbursts of riots and unrest, and everywhere Dionysus goes, rumors follow about a new god, one sired by Zeus but lost in a fire.
+Madness is not his only problem: Phaidros has become entangled with the search for Thebes’ lost young crown prince-a search that leads him to a blue-eyed witch named Dionysus, whose guidance is as wise as the events that surround him are strange.
+In Dionysus’s company, Phaidros witnesses sudden outbursts of riots and unrest, and everywhere Dionysus goes, rumors follow about a new god, one sired by Zeus but lost in a fire . . .

 In The Hymn to Dionysus, bestselling author Natasha Pulley transports us to an ancient empire on the edge of ruin to tell an utterly captivating story about a man needing a god to remind him how to be a human.

-Raised in a Greek legion, Phaidros has been taught to fight for the homeland he’s never seen and to follow his commander’s orders at all costs.
-But when he rescues a baby from a fire at Thebes’s palace, his commander’s orders cease to make sense: Phaidros is forced to abandon the blue-eyed boy at a temple, and to keep the baby’s existence a secret.
+Raised in a Greek legion, Phaidros has been taught to follow his commander’s orders at all costs.
+But when he rescues a baby from a fire at Thebes’ palace, he defies those orders and keeps the blue-eyed boy’s existence a secret.

 Years later, after a strange encounter that led to the death of his battalion, Phaidros has become a training master for young soldiers.
-He struggles with panic attacks and flashbacks, and he is not the only one: all around him, his fellow veterans are losing their minds.
+He struggles with panic attacks and flashbacks, and he is not alone: all around him, his fellow veterans are losing their minds.

-Phaidros’s risk of madness is not his only problem: his life has become entangled with Thebes’s young crown prince, who wishes to escape the marriage his mother, the Queen, has chosen for him.
-When the prince vanishes, Phaidros is drawn into the search for him-a search that leads him to a blue-eyed witch named Dionysus, whose guidance is as wise as the events that surround him are strange.
-In Dionysus’s company, Phaidros witnesses sudden outbursts of riots and unrest, and everywhere Dionysus goes, rumors follow about a new god, one sired by Zeus but lost in a fire.
+Madness is not his only problem: Phaidros has become entangled with the search for Thebes’ lost young crown prince-a search that leads him to a blue-eyed witch named Dionysus, whose guidance is as wise as the events that surround him are strange.
+In Dionysus’s company, Phaidros witnesses sudden outbursts of riots and unrest, and everywhere Dionysus goes, rumors follow about a new god, one sired by Zeus but lost in a fire . . .

 In The Hymn to Dionysus, bestselling author Natasha Pulley transports us to an ancient empire on the edge of ruin to tell an utterly captivating story about a man needing a god to remind him how to be a human.